ky194/FED_MokeSell_website/README.md

 Chat GPT was used to create the icons

 ## Credits
-Product pictures are taken from Carousell & Shopee.
-Stock pictures were taken from Storyset & Flaticon.

 ### Content
 Placeholder text generated using Lorem Ipsum for testing